 We accept applications only through the ERAS system, https://www.aamc.org/students/medstudents/eras/

 An ERAS application form, personal statement, current Curriculum vitae, medical school transcript, USMLE (or COMLEX) transcript, at least 3 letters of recommendation, Medical School Performance Evaluation, ECFMG certificate (if applicable)

-Eeach individual applicant as a whole is taken into consideration.
+Each individual applicant as a whole is taken into consideration.
 We review all applicant files that are received by the October 1 deadline.
 As a rule, we receive approximately 200 applications – all of which are reviewed – and this is narrowed down to a pool of approximately 80.
-The review committee performs a final review during the third week of October and invitations are issued to approximately 40 applicants, via email, the last week of October.
-Applicants are given a choice of three interview days to choose from.
+The review committee performs a final review during the third week of October and invitations are issued to approximately 40 applicants, via email, on the first day of the "interview offer window" implemented by the Otolaryngology Program Directors Organization.
+Applicants are given a choice of two interview days to choose from.
 First come, first serve.
 Once invitations are issued, application status letters will be sent to all applicants.

 Once the initial invitations have been issued, a wait list is created and those applicants will be notified at the time application status letters are distributed.
 We do not divulge anyone’s particular spot on the wait list.
 If an applicant accepts an invitation and subsequently cancels, invitations will be issued to those on the wait list.